JanBeh/neumond/README.md

 Module for lightweight threads implemented in pure Lua by using the `effect` module.

-The module provides the following functions:
+The module provides the following functions (of which some are implemented as effects, but usually shouldn't be handled manually):

   * **`fiber.scope(action, ...)`** runs the `action` function with given
     arguments as a fiber and allows spawning additional fibers from within that